 All artwork must be created in CMYK format.
 If Spot Colors or colors made from RGB are provided, our presses must convert them to CMYK and therefore, colors may vary from your original artwork.

-In vector (PDF or EPS) files, we recommend all fonts be outlined to guarantee they retain the original look you desire when opening on various computers.
+In vector (PDF or EPS) files, we recommend all fonts be outlined (see how below in the detailed requirements section) to guarantee they retain the original look you desire when opening on various computers.

 How to Upload:

 EIM can pick up large files at your FTP site or file sending service, or accept smaller files that total 15 MB or less via email.
 If you need to send larger files, please contact firstname.lastname@example.org for instructions.
 Before sending, we recommend placing multiple files into a single ZIP archive to save time and keep files organized.